 Automation Fuels Anti-Immigration Fears.
-Is It Time to Rethink How We Talk About It?
+Time to Rethink How We Talk About It?

 Automation began to reshape the American workforce in the late 1800s, quickly and irreversibly both galvanizing industrial productivity and spurring job losses.
-One downstream effect that remains salient to this day is increased competition in labor markets, straining relations between many native-born workers and immigrants, who are often perceived as increasing competition for jobs.
-In the coming years, further technological advances such as artificial intelligence threaten to exacerbate these tensions by replacing millions more jobs.
+One downstream effect that remains salient to this day is increased competition in labor markets, straining relations between many native-born workers and immigrants, who are often perceived as threats to jobs.
+By changing the nature and value of work, automation has also driven perceptions of cultural change, among other things putting into question the traditional labor ethic prizing hard work and self-reliance.

 Yet despite automation’s outsized role in business and society, little empirical work has examined its influence on social and intergroup relations.
 In new research published in Psychological Science, Monica Gamez-Djokic and Adam Waytz, both of Northwestern University’s Kellogg School of Management, aim to close this gap by examining the relationship between concerns about automation and attitudes toward immigrants.
 They hypothesize that automation may be associated with anti-immigrant sentiment through two potential routes.
-“First, automation may increase perceptions of realistic threat toward immigrants arising from competition for economic resources,” they write.
+“First, automation may increase perceptions of realistic threat toward immigrants arising from competition for economic resources,” they wrote.
 “Second, automation may increase perceptions of symbolic threat toward immigrants arising from changes to group values, identity, and status.”

 Gamez-Djokic and Waytz tested their hypothesis across 12 studies.